 How to Use Live Mirror for Symmetrical Drawing

-Want to see the paths as you draw something symmetrical to get the idea of how the drawing will turn out?
+Want to see the paths as you draw something symmetrical to get an idea of how the drawing will turn out?
 Good news!
-You can active the Live Mirror feature as you draw!
+You can activate the Live Mirror feature as you draw!
 The basic idea is to use a line as the guide for symmetry.

 Note: there isn’t a tool called Live Mirror in Adobe Illustrator, it’s a made-up name to describe the feature.

 Step 1: Create a new document in Adobe Illustrator and turn on the smart guide if you haven’t already.

 Before moving to the next step, you need to decide if you want the image to mirror horizontally or vertically.

 Step 2: Use the Line Segment Tool (keyboard shortcut \) to draw a straight line across the artboard.
 If you want to mirror the image/drawing vertically, draw a vertical line, and if you want to mirror horizontally, draw a horizontal line.

 Note: It’s important that the line is center aligned horizontally or vertically.

 You can hide the line by changing the stroke color to None.

 Step 3: Go to the Layers panel and click on the circle next to the layer to make it a double circle.